-Of course, this can be a good thing for anyone who wants to make sure everything is being done to his or her liking.
-Yet, for many, the idea of building a house means telling your builders what you want and pulling into your new driveway six months later to start your life in your new home, and, for the right price, you can make this idea/dream a reality.
+Of course, this can be a good thing for anyone who wants to make sure everything is being done to their liking.
+Yet, for many, the idea of building a stick-built home means telling your builders what you want, then pulling into your new driveway six months later to start your new life, in your new home.
+So, for the right price, you can make this idea/dream a reality.

-Yet, there is no denying that there is something wonderful about coming home to your very own custom dream house after a long day at work.
+Yet, there is no denying that there is something wonderful about coming home to your very own custom real estate house after a long day at work.
 Thus, if the price tag is not an issue for you, then it may just be time to start drawing up your blueprints and picking out wall sconces.

 Things to Know

-In the beginning, you may think your home will only cost you $200,000, but things can add up quickly, so you need to have access to additional funds, just in case.
+In the beginning, you may think your home will only cost you $200,000.
+However, things can add up quickly, so you need to have access to additional funds, just in case.

 Purchasing a Manufactured Home

-Nevertheless, purchasing a manufactured home is still new territory for most people.
-In fact, only in the last 20 years or so has there been an overwhelming shift from the biggest house on the block to efficient manufactured or modular homes.
+Nevertheless, purchasing a mobile home is still new territory for most people.
+In fact, only in the last 20 years or so has there been an overwhelming shift from the biggest house on the block to efficient manufactured homes.

 Nevertheless, you can expect to pay anywhere from the mid $60,000s to the low $300,000s.
-Be that as it may, overall, you will spend a lot less on any kind of manufactured home than you would to build a brand new home.
+Be that as it may, overall, you will spend a lot less on any kind of manufactured home than you would to build a brand new real property home.

 Things to Know

-Doing so will ensure that your reasonably-priced home stays affordable.
+Doing so will ensure that your reasonably-priced “personal property” mobile home stays affordable.
 While you are at it, keep in mind additional costs like site rent, insurance, taxes, and more.